mtxr/SublimeText-SQLTools/README.md

 I strongly recommend you to use Package Control.
 It helps you to keep the package updated with the last version.

-1. Download the files zip file [here](http://mtxr.github.io/SQLTools/)
+1. Download the latest released zip file [here](https://github.com/mtxr/SublimeText-SQLTools/releases/latest)
 2. Unzip the files and rename the folder to `SQLTools`
 3. Find your `Packages` directory using the menu item  `Preferences -> Browse Packages...`
 4. Copy the folder into your Sublime Text `Packages` directory